Loft

 How Do I Give Notice?

-It is not necessary to appoint an official advisor nor is there an official form for giving notice to the building owner of the adjoining wall, however, a professional advisor could discuss your planned loft conversion on your behalf.
+It is not necessary to appoint an official advisor nor is there an official form for giving notice to the building owner of the adjoining wall; however, a professional advisor could discuss your planned loft conversion on your behalf.
 A professional advisor could help if you do not have a good relationship with your neighbours, or if you want to discuss the technical details in depth with your neighbour.

 Before starting your loft conversion, you must give notice of your intentions to all adjoining owners, which is stated in the Party Wall Act 1996.
-The notice must include;
+The notice must include:

-• - Your name and address (this must include all joint owners, if applicable)
+• Your name and address (this must include all joint owners, if applicable)

-• - The address of the building where the work will be carried out
+• The address of the building where the work will be carried out

-• - A full description of the work that you want to conduct (you could include the plans and visual aids to help with the descriptions)
+• A full description of the work that you want to conduct (you could include the plans and visual aids to help with the descriptions)

-• - The proposed starting date.
+• The proposed starting date

-This notice must be served two months before you plan the start the work, so it is advisable to put a date on your notice.
-Although you must give two months notice, your neighbours may agree for you to initiate the work sooner, but they are not obliged to.
+This notice must be served two months before you plan to start the work, so it is advisable to put a date on your notice.
+Although you must give two months’ notice, your neighbours may agree for you to initiate the work sooner, but they are not obliged to.
 This notice is only valid for one year, so make sure you act within the required timeframe.
 Otherwise, the notice will be invalid.

-Creating A Party Wall Agreement
+Creating a Party Wall Agreement

-Once the notice has been served, and the adjoining owners have agreed to your loft conversion you will need to create the agreement.
-The Party Wall Agreement must be in writing and consist of the following;
+Once the notice has been served, and the adjoining owners have agreed to your loft conversion, you will need to create the agreement.
+The Party Wall Agreement must be in writing and consist of the following:

 • Setting out the work that will be carried out